assalaabnk/OOD-in-Dermatology/README.md

 ## Citation

-If you find useful this repo, please consider citing:
+If you find this repo useful, please consider citing:

 > @inproceedings{benmalek2024evaluating,
   title={Evaluating the Impact of Skin Tone Representation on Out-of-Distribution Detection Performance in Dermatology},